VarunSivamani/ERA-V1/Session 6/S6/README.md

 7. All the above steps are run for different learning rates in a for loop.
 <br>

-# Variation of Losses w.r.t Learning Rates
+# Variation of Losses w.r.t Learning Rates (Refer Excel Sheet - 2)

+The screenshot shows the different error graphs for learning rates ranging from 0.1-2.0

 ![Losses.png](../../Results/Session%206/Losses.png)